niumlaque/zapelm/README.md

 ### Tips

--   When using the `remove` action on sites that inject elements dynamically, set the apply mode to "monitor new elements (observe)".
+-   If a page injects the target elements after load, change the `When to apply` field to "Monitor and apply to new elements".
-    Leaving it at "immediate" means elements that appear after the initial load will not be removed.
+    Leaving it at "Apply on page load" only affects the initial DOM snapshot.

 ### Security Principles